Actively Recruiting

 You will not qualify if you...

-• Receipt of mismatched or haploidentical transplant
+• History of mismatched or haploidentical transplant

-• Tumor masses 10 cm or larger
+• Tumor masses ≥10 cm in largest diameter

-• Positive pregnancy test in women of child-bearing potential
+• Positive pregnancy test in women of childbearing potential

-• Positive tests for HTLV-1/2 or HIV infection
+• Positive tests for HTLV-1/2, HIV infection

-• Significant illness impairing tolerance to study treatment as judged by investigator
+• Significant illness impairing treatment tolerance

 AI-Screening